 ARTWORK DESIGNS –

 Let the child decorate the tiles with the colors and design of their choice.
 Let them use paint, sponges, paintbrushes or other art tools to make it look just perfect.
 Polka dots can be made with finger prints, flowers can be painted – whatever the child chooses be sure to praise them for their work.
 The paint needs to be completely dry before going to the next step.

 You will want to seal and protect the paint design.
 Use an acrylic spray or Mod Podge, or any sealant that is heat and water resistant.
 This step is safely and best done by an adult.
 Be sure to follow the directions on your sealant.
 Some sealants require two coats.
 Some require 12 hours of dry time.
 It is important to follow the steps on the sealant perfectly so the coaster will withstand heat from a hot coffee cup and condensation from a cold drink.

-The final step is to cut the felt in a 4 x 4 inch square and use the glue to affix the felt to the bottom of the tile.
-Another option to use on the bottom of the tile is corkboard.
-Now you can place the coaster on any surface and not worry about the tile scratching the tabletop.
+The final step is to cut a 4 x 4 inch square of felt and use the glue to affix the felt to the bottom of the tile.
+Another option to use on the bottom of the tile is cork-board.
+You can also buy adhesive backed felt or cork-board to use.

-If you decided to make a coaster gift set, you can stack the coasters and use decorative material and a ribbon to wrap it up.
+If you decided to make a set of four coasters as a gift set, you can stack the coasters and use some decorative material and a ribbon to wrap it up.

 | Related Articles | Editor's Picks Articles | Top Ten Articles | Previous Features | Site Map

 Content copyright © 2015 by Launa Stout.
 All rights reserved.

 This content was written by Launa Stout.
 If you wish to use this content in any manner, you need written permission.
 Contact Launa Stout for details.

 Website copyright © 2016 Minerva WebWorks LLC.
 All rights reserved.